-The net under spend of £15.622m was set aside in earmarked revenue reserves to meet future cost pressures, as follows:
+The net under spend of £15.622m has been set aside in earmarked revenue reserves to meet future cost pressures, as follows:

-- £10.022m to the General Risk Reserve, to mitigate inflationary and other cost pressures. - £2.6m to the Everyone's EssexÁeserve, to support delivery of Everyone's EssexÁ priorities. - £2m to the Commercial Investment in Essex Places reserve, given increased activity in this area with the Essex Renewal Fund. - £1m to the Technology and Digitisation reserve, for the heightened cyber risks currently faced as a result of the Ukraine war.
+- £10.022m to the General Risk Reserve, to be used to mitigate inflationary and other cost pressures. - £2.6m to the Everyone's Essex reserve, to support delivery of Everyone's Essex priorities. - £2m to the Commercial Investment in Essex Places reserve, given increased activity in this area with the Essex Renewal Fund. - £1m to the Technology and Digitisation reserve, for the heightened cyber risks currently faced as a result of the Ukraine war.